ipod825/vim-netranger/README.md

     pip3 install neovim
 ```

 `rclone` is needed if you use the remote editing feature.
-However, it will be installed automatically on the first time running `NETRListRemotes` command.
+However, it will be installed automatically on the first time running `NETRemoteList` command.

 ## Usage